socialgorithm/ultimate-ttt-docs/sections/player/analyse_games.md

 Logging to a **file** is very useful because you can then *[upload your log file](https://uttt.socialgorithm.org/replay)* to see the games and analyze the moves one by one.

+For example, you can run `uabc -p --log --verbose -f "python3 run_player.py"`, and use your logfile to see:

 ![Game Analysis](/assets/replay.gif)

 Seriously, this is going to be *very* useful, **try it**!